 It goes without saying that phone numbers have to be accurate, but remember to state the hours the phone will be manned.
 Don’t assume people will try and ring during office hours.
 They may ring in the evening or weekend and will expect the phone to be picked up if you haven’t stated the hours, e.g., Monday to Friday 9 to 5 pm.

 It’s always best to use a landline number rather than a mobile number, and of course, free phone numbers are best.
 If the phone used is also a personal phone you must make sure it is always answered professionally with the name of your business.
 Don’t give the number of a member of staff that could leave the business.

-If you can’t guarantee the phone will always be answered professionally and promptly, then you’re better not including the phone number at all, and just use an email address.
+If you can’t guarantee the phone will always be answered professionally and promptly, then you’re better off not including the phone number at all, and just using an email address.

 As with phone numbers, the email address you use must be accurate and regularly accessed to ensure the enquirer gets a prompt response.
 Again it should not be a personal email address but one which reflects what you do as a business.

 Irrespective of your call to action, always include all your social media contact details.
 You may gain an extra follower even if the person has called you, so you have the ongoing opportunity for them to see your information.
 It also gives people the chance to find out more about you and what you do.

 If you never look at Twitter though or your Facebook account hasn’t been updated since 2015, it’s better not to give them out at all.